IEEE-VIT/Howzat/README.md

 You can check out the website [here](https://ieee-cwc.onrender.com/).<br>
 It will automatically be redeployed whenever a PR is merged

+All databas operations(creating a table, populating a table and so on) must be perfomed in the **populate.py** file

 ## Tech Stack

 - HTML5